 Two other compounds found in high concentrations in the flesh of pumpkin are lutein and zeaxanthin.
 Pumpkin squash is one of the best sources of these two compounds which are both linked to reducing cataracts and age-related macular degeneration (AMD).
 Pumpkin also contains notable amounts of both vitamin E and C, which may also prevent free radicals from damaging eye cells.

-2. Heart Health
+2. Contributes to Heart Health

 Pumpkin contains significant amounts of fiber, potassium, and vitamin C — all of which are good for keeping a heart healthy.
 Some studies have shown that fiber, along with healthy levels of potassium can help lower one's blood pressure and reduce the risk of having a stroke.
-Pumpkin may also play a role in preventing LDL (bad) cholesterol from oxidizing.
+Pumpkins may also play a role in preventing LDL (bad) cholesterol from oxidizing.
 In turn, lowering the risk of oxidation of LDL cholesterol particles may prevent these particles from adhering to the walls of blood vessels and restricting blood flow.

 3. Supports the Immune System